andyatkinson/blog/_posts/2010-09-02-email-service-providers-for-rails.md

   - “open tracking” available, which uses an invisible image in the email to track when it is opened.

 Price: $9.95/month for 10,000 emails ($0.000995/email)

 **Projected yearly cost** for 1800 emails: **$119.40**

 Conclusion: Offers lots of features.
 May have a feature you really want that the others don’t have.

-Conclusion
+##### Conclusion
----

 For our company I think Mad Mimi will be the most valuable service.
 It has the capability through the Mailer API and variable substitution with curly braces ([documented here](http://garbageburrito.com/blog/entry/235921/outsource-your-email-notifications-with-madmimis-mailer-api)) to send customized emails from the application.
-It also has an interface to build promotions without writing any HTML or CSS, which fits our marketing team well (building HTML/CSS emails is also possible).
+It also has an interface to build promotions without writing any HTML or CSS (building HTML/CSS emails is also possible).

+##### Mad Mimi

 Recipients specified through the Mailer API are automatically visible in the Mad Mimi UI.
 There are API methods to add contacts, so we should be able to keep our user database in sync with any other email recipients added from outside the application.
-Mad Mimi also offers a permalink to share a promotion without having to log-in, which I think would be useful over IM and email to make sure the promotion has the variables specified in it that the application will be supplying, or just for general copy and image review.
+Mad Mimi also offers a permalink to share a promotion without having to log-in, which I think would be useful over IM and email to make sure the promotion has the variables specified in it that the application will be supplying, or for general copy and image review.

+##### API

 The API is wrapped in the [official madmimi Ruby gem](http://github.com/madmimi/madmimi-gem) that makes it very easy to work with.
 Here is some example code to send an email.
 Note that the Mailer API add-on requires a credit card to try, but is free if cancelled within the first 5 days (I used this to test).

 I created a test promotion called `Promo test 1` and in one of the text blocks specified a variable like this: `Hello {name}!`.
 Creating an email and supplying the value for `{name}` looks like this.
 I didn’t find the curly braces documented on the Mad Mimi site.
 Another feature called [personalization_tags](http://help.madmimi.com/personalization-tag/) are similar but don’t work when supplying variable values as below, use the curly brace syntax.

 ``` ruby
 mimi = MadMimi.new(APP_CONFIG[:mad_mimi_email], APP_CONFIG[:mad_mimi_api_key])